 Photographing the Deepest Valley in the US (Owens Valley Adventure, Part 1)

-In photography.
-It’s easy to focus on the results and to forget about the process.
-It’s easy to see the pretty picture and not have any sense of what actually went into creating it.
-Those early wake ups, the cold, the wind, but the truth is every photograph is like an iceberg.
-There’s this pretty little tip sticking up out of the water.
-The only part that’s visible, but down below that’s where everything else lies that gives the photo substance.
-Good morning, everybody.
-And a very good morning.
-It is in fact, it’s Josh cribs here, and I am out this morning at a wonderful, fantastic, beautiful place.
-The Owens river here in the Owens Valley in Eastern California.
-And the beautiful thing about the Owens river is that it is a serpentine river and it bobs and weaves and it zigs and zags through the entire Valley floor running for a total distance of, I have no idea how many miles, but it is quite a few.
+In photography it’s easy to focus on the results and to forget about the process.
+It’s easy to see the pretty picture and not have any sense of what actually went into creating it–those early wake ups, the cold, the wind.
+But the truth is every photograph is like an iceberg: there’s a pretty little tip sticking up out of the water, the only part that’s visible, but down below, that’s where everything else that gives the photo substance lies.

 Want more Articles Like This?